 This blog is part of a series.
-We encourage you to also read “How Fibre Channel Standards Are Made, Part I: What Are Standards?” and “How Fibre Channel Standards Are Made, Bonus I: What Are ATA Standards (T13)?”
+We encourage you to also read “How Fibre Channel Standards Are Made, Part I: What Are Standards?” and “How Fibre Channel Standards Are Made, Bonus I: Interaction Between Standards?”

 As we explore the subject of how Fibre Channel standards are made, one useful thing to know in the first place, is how standards differ from something like a specification.

 In the world of technology interoperability, development companies most often want to ensure that they make products and product components and receive products (and product components) that work interchangeably with other products from other companies, specifically when multiple suppliers are required for business continuity purposes.

 Companies that develop products need partnerships and collaboration to ensure interoperability, but do not necessarily need to have an official consensus based standard to do this; they can simply create a consortium, partnership, or a working group to arrive at agreements about how to base the design and implementation to solve specific technical problems related to ensuring interoperability.
 Some examples may include (but are not limited to) NVM Express (NVMe), OpenStack, GenZ, Open Compute Project, OpenFabrics Alliance, etc. (Yes folks, NVMe is a set of specifications derived from a set of evolving technical proposals!).

 A specification is typically a company-specific document which sets parameters for an item.
 An example of a specification would be geometric, electrical and other parameters for a specific device a specific manufacturer makes.
 However, a company (or other entity such as a government) may develop a specification for something such as a device or part which will be purchased.

 Thus, a specification may be developed for many companies as a requirement by one company (or a few companies) which is applicable to a device or part procured by any company accepting a contract.
 When companies agree on a technical specification like this, they develop a consortia.